Second Battle of Komárom (1849): The final phase of the battle

 General Poeltenberg, noticing the danger represented by the attack from the left by Simbschen's cavalry and artillery, rushed there with two cavalry batteries, letting Colonel Psotta in charge of the artillery.
 During the ensuing cavalry battle, the appearance of the Russian division, which deployed its heavy artillery, made Poeltenberg to send a battery from his reserves to counter the Russian cannons.
-Panyutyin responded by deploying another Russian battery, overwhelming the Hungarian artillery and shooting devastating fire in the Hussar squadrons, which forced Poeltenberg's hussars to retreat in the Ács forrest.
-But noticing that the Russians advanced too much, letting between them and the Ludwig cavalry brigade a gap, stretching between the forrest and the Herkály grange, the Hungarian artillery moved forward, and took a position from which they could hit the Russian frontline more easily.
+Panyutyin responded by deploying another Russian battery, overwhelming the Hungarian artillery and shooting devastating fire in the Hussar squadrons, which forced Poeltenberg's hussars to retreat in the Ács forest.
+But noticing that the Russians advanced too much, letting between them and the Ludwig cavalry brigade a gap, stretching between the forest and the Herkály grange, the Hungarian artillery moved forward, and took a position from which they could hit the Russian frontline more easily.
 Panyutyin responded to this by deploying the 7th infantry battery at Herkály, on the left side of his troops, in the way that 9 cannons were positioned towards the Hungarian batteries, while 3 to their left, positioned in such way to hit from behind the Hungarian units which were attacking Schlik's corps.
 Being hit from two directions, the Hungarian battery was forced to retreat, and the Hungarian hussars as well.
 Using this opportunity the Ludwig cavalry brigade advanced, and filled the gap caused earlier by the Russians.
 The Simbschen-brigade also advanced, supplementing the advanced frontline, formed by Panyutyin.
 Simbschen strengthened his frontline also with the five companies of chevau-légers sent by General Benedek, forming two lines.
 Panyutyin sent the 1.
 (Archduke John) Dragoon regiment in support of Simbschen, who placed them as reserve of his brigade.

 The retreat of Poeltenberg's cavalry and artillery, as the result of Panyutyin's and Simbschen's apparition and attacks, threatened to force the Hungarian army, to retreat to the fortified encampment, enabling Haynau to occupy all the strategic locations outside Komárom and its fortifications, and to send the bulk of his troops towards the defenceless Hungarian capital.
 This meant a serious defeat for the Hungarians.
 Despite Colonel Psotta's efforts to temper them, the Hungarian gunners started to hesitate.
 In that moment appeared Görgei with his staff.
 After surveying the battlefield from a platform, he wrote a note to the troops questioning their resolve, and asking: is there no Hungarian left, who is ready to die for his homeland?, before galloping off to organize the cavalry attack which will constitute the most emblematic part of the battle: the great hussar charge.
 The note inspired the artillery troops to hold their positions, and to prepare to introduce and support a new attack.
 In this purpose Poeltenberg strengthened his wings with two cavalry batteries.